 In Germany, there is no specific act on PPP projects or contracts, apart from the constitutional provision on the administration of motorways.
 The civil law framework and regulatory requirements apply to PPP projects (e.g., laws on taxes, social security, minimum wage, trade unions and health and safety).
 More specific requirements can derive from budgetary provisions, public procurement law and provisions on specific sectors, such as energy.

-Before using a specific procurement structure such as a PPP, the government – under budgetary requirements – has to conduct a cost-benefit analysis on different procurement possibilities (see Section 7(2) Federal Budget Act (BHO)).
-State legislation contains similar requirements for the states' and municipalities' decisions.
-This analysis shall also take into consideration the risks of different structuring possibilities and, in particular, the possibility to involve the private sector for the fulfilment of the task or service.
+Before using a specific procurement structure such as a PPP, the government – under budgetary requirements – has to conduct a cost-benefit analysis on different procurement possibilities (see Section 7(2) Federal Budget Act).
+State legislation contains similar requirements for state and municipality decisions.
+This analysis shall also take into consideration the risks of different structuring options and, in particular, the possibility to involve the private sector for the fulfilment of the task or service.
 For PPP projects, permits or consents may be required under the budgetary provisions.
-In particular, the consent of the ministry of finance or – for municipalities – the supervisory authority may be necessary for contracts under which the public authority grants a guarantee, takes a loan or enters into an agreement similar to a loan.
-In addition, approval of the federal or state parliament or the municipal council may be necessary for costs in the budget.46
+In particular, the consent of the Ministry of Finance or – for municipalities – the supervisory authority may be necessary for contracts under which the public authority grants a guarantee, takes a loan or enters into an agreement similar to a loan.
+In addition, approval of the federal or state parliament or the municipal council may be necessary for costs in the budget.49

 A specific public law entrustment is necessary if the private partner will be authorised to take authoritative decisions with regard to third parties.
-Such an entrustment may only be granted in or based on an act of parliament.47 For example, the operator of the German toll collection scheme has been publicly entrusted with certain tasks in connection with the levying of tolls for the use of federal motorways and federal roads (Bundesstraßen) by HGVs (see Section 4(2) Federal Road Toll Act (BFStrMG)).
+Such an entrustment may only be granted in or based on an act of parliament.50 For example, the former operator of the German toll collection scheme had been publicly entrusted with certain tasks in connection with levying tolls for the use of federal motorways and federal roads by HGVs (see Section 4(2) Federal Road Toll Act).
 However, in most PPP projects the private partner acts only as an administrative assistant and the transfer of such tasks generally does not qualify as a public entrustment.
-Certain tasks may not be subject to PPP projects under German law, for example, tasks that (regularly) require the use of direct force.48 The details are controversial and have been discussed, for example, in connection with PPP projects concerning prisons.49
+Certain tasks may not be subject to PPP projects under German law, for example, tasks that (regularly) require the use of direct force.51 The details are controversial and have been discussed, for example, in connection with PPP projects concerning prisons.52

 Bidding and award procedure

-The legal framework for public procurement within the European Union is harmonised for public contracts (including supply, works and services contracts) and concessions that exceed certain EU harmonised thresholds.
-The relevant EU provisions were reformed in 201450 and Germany has implemented these provisions as of April 2016, so they are relatively recent.
-The main provisions under German law are implemented in Section 97 et seq. of the Act against Restraints of Competition (GWB).
-In addition, there are implementing regulations, such as the Public Procurement Regulation, the Concessions Regulation, the Regulation on Procurement in the Sectors of Transportation, Water and Energy Supply and the Regulation on the Procurement in the Sector of National Defence and Security.51
+The legal framework for public procurement within the European Union is harmonised for public contracts (including supply, works and services contracts) and concessions that exceed certain EU-harmonised thresholds.
+The relevant EU provisions were reformed in 2014,53 and Germany implemented these provisions as of April 2016.
+The main provisions under German law are implemented in Sections 97 et seq. of the German Act against Restraints of Competition (GWB).
+In addition, there are implementing regulations, such as the Public Procurement Regulation, the Concessions Regulation, the Regulation on Procurement in the Sectors of Transportation, Water and Energy Supply, and the Regulation on the Procurement in the Sector of National Defence and Security.54

 i Requests for participation